Cuteness Overload: 11 ‘Kawaii’ Things to Do in Tokyo

 animal doughnuts Image credit: Valeri-DBF

-It is vegetarian friendly – don’t worry.
+It is vegetarian-friendly – don’t worry.
 Doughnuts at Floresta in Koenji have suddenly become the hype in Tokyo.
-Japanese always have been crazy about doughnuts, but the animal doughnuts are a level higher.
+Japanese always have been crazy about doughnuts, but animal doughnuts are a level higher.
 Fully glazed in all kinds of colours, each single piece is either shaped or decorated as a cute animal.
 Well, to be fair – some of them don’t look like animals at all, but rather like a strange comic character.

 8. Rent a kawaii kimono

 Have ever wondered what it would be like to walk around in a kimono?
 But you have never dared to go into a proper shop?
 Well, now you have the chance to rent a ‘kawaii’ kimono.
 Unlike the traditional ones, these ‘kawaii’ versions come in more colourful patterns and prints.
-Tokyo Kawaii Musée is a specialised kimono rental service with hundreds of different specimen.
+Tokyo Kawaii Musée is a specialised kimono rental service with hundreds of different specimens.
 Take a look and try a few.

 Also read: 13 Experiences Every Traveller Must Have in Japan